 There are no shops, no real roads and very few vehicles on Benguerra Island – only a couple of fishing villages surrounded by wild cashew nut and orange trees.
 So if you want a cosmopolitan bustling resort experience, then the islands are not for you!

 - Don’t have many days.
-So need to get to your beach lodge with relative ease.
+So you need to get to your beach lodge with relative ease.

 - Want to combine diving with other activities.
 Such as island visits, dhow cruises, deep sea fishing

-- Like the idea of flying directly from your private safari lodge in the Kruger to the islands all in one day.
+- Want to fly directly from your private safari lodge in the Kruger to the islands all in one day.
 No need to overnight in Johannesburg!